rico0-dotcom/breach-ai-flood-scenarios/README.md

 This repository explores one possible AI-based framework for extending such scenario sets.

-The project is related to the research direction of **Pillar 3 of the Flood Insurance and Risk Management (FIRM) programme at the University of Amsterdam**, which focuses on hybrid AI methods for extending flood scenarios, modelling impacts probabilistically, translating scenarios into future climate states, and supporting financial-sector applications such as damage assessment and long-term insurability analysis.
+The project focuses on hybrid AI methods for extending flood scenarios, modelling impacts probabilistically, translating scenarios into future climate states, and supporting financial-sector applications such as damage assessment and long-term insurability analysis.

 ---